If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 The guideline states that for amendments the relevant building surveyor should follow the steps similar to that of a new application.

-That a building surveyor can obtain advice from a person qualified and experienced in reading planning schemes to provide a report to the building surveyor.
-This report can be used to confirm that the minor variations to the building permit, that are different from the planning permit, but are still consistent with the planning permit and would not breach the requirements of the Planning and Environment Act 1987.
+A building surveyor can obtain advice from a person qualified and experienced in reading planning schemes to provide a report to the building surveyor.
+This report can be used to confirm that there are minor variations to the building permit that are different from the planning permit, but they are still consistent with the planning permit and would not breach the requirements of the Planning and Environment Act 1987.

-In many cases this can reduce the time delays of having the building surveyor submitting the application to the relevant authority (council) for that confirmation.
+In many cases this can reduce the time delay of having the building surveyor submit the application to the relevant authority (council) for that confirmation.

 The person must be appropriately qualified and have professional indemnity insurance.
 In most cases the building surveyor will ask that person to provide a CV detailing their experience and qualifications.

-It is important to discuss using a consultant with the relevant building surveyor for the project, before you engage one to ensure that they will accept that process.
-A building surveyor should choose a source of professional advice carefully, remembering that the responsibility for compliance with section 24 of the Act remains with the building surveyor.
+It’s important to discuss using a consultant with the relevant building surveyor for the project before you engage one to ensure that they will accept that process.
+A building surveyor should choose a source of professional advice carefully, remembering that the responsibility for compliance with Section 24 of the Act remains with the building surveyor.